altruizim101/Final-Project/README.md

 We first visualize the data to gain understanding of the dataset, features distributions through Histograms, Scatter plots, Boxplots, Violin plots, and features relationship uisng Correlation matrix, Covariance matrix, and Pairplots.

-Identified as a ML classification project, we compare Ml models to apply for crop recommendation, including K-Nearest Neighbors, Random Forest, Gradient Boost, Support Vector Machine (SVM), Logistic Regression.
+Identified as a ML classification exercise, we compare various ML models (including K-Nearest Neighbors, Random Forest, Gradient Boost, Support Vector Machine (SVM), Logistic Regression and select the optimal ML model to employ for crop recommendation.

-The project demonstartes application of the machine learning techniques learned in the course to evaluate performance measures, including precision, recall, F1 score, and the confusion matrix.
+The optimal ML model is determined by comapring performance measures of precision, recall, F1 score, and Confusion Matrix.

 ## Deliverables
 The final submission should include the Jupyter Notebook and other relevant files, such as the dataset provided and uploaded to a GitHub repository.